microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationstrengthpolicy.md

 ---
 title: "authenticationStrengthPolicy resource type"
-description: "A collection of settings that, when applied to a given scenario using Conditional Access, defines which authentication methods may be used to authenticate in that scenario"
+description: "A collection of settings that define specific combinations of authentication methods and metadata.
+The authentication strength policy, when applied to a given scenario using Azure AD Conditional Access, defines which authentication methods must be used to authenticate in that scenario."
 author: "mmcla"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"